-- The button Hold to Align to Axis reorientates the Wrist Camera to make it parallel to an axis of the robot base. - The joystick can be used to easily move the Wrist Camera. - 3.
-The "Calibrating Camera" window is displayed, and the calibration process starts.
+The button Hold to Align to Axis reorientates the Wrist Camera to make it parallel to an axis of the robot base.

+3. The "Calibrating Camera" window is displayed, and the calibration process starts.
 Your robot moves around the calibration board, and the Vision System will take 27 pictures of the calibration board from different poses during 7-10 minutes.
 Then, 9 more pictures are taken for validating.

 4. The "Verify Camera Calibration" window is displayed.
-Tap Accept to go to the next step, or tap Re-calibrate to redo the calibration process.
-You can see all pictures taken during the calibration process by scrolling through them with and.
+Tap Accept to go to the next step, or tap Re-calibrate to redo the and calibration process.
+You can see all pictures taken during the calibration process by scrolling through them with